 Love must be demonstrated.
 When we keep His commandments, when we live by every Word that proceeds from the mouth of God, we are tangibly expressing our love for the Lord.

-I’ve been happily married for over 26 years.
-In those 26 years I have made decisions based on love that I did not feel like making but I did it anyway.
-I am obedient to the covenant that I made over 26 years ago to love unconditionally whether I feel like it or not.
+I’ve been happily married for over 31 years.
+In those 31 years, I have made decisions based on love that I did not feel like making, but I did it anyways.
+I am obedient to the covenant that I made over 31 years ago to love unconditionally whether I feel like it or not.

 3. Love the Lord with all your soul by pursuing a life of humility in attitudes and speech.